Ken Lewis (executive): Shareholder reorganization

-On April 29, 2009, driven by anger over the Merrill Lynch acquisition, Bank of America shareholders narrowly voted to separate the positions of chairman of the board and CEO, effectively removing CEO Lewis from his position as chairman, though he remained both the bank's president and its CEO.
+On April 29, 2009, driven by anger over the Merrill Lynch acquisition, Bank of America shareholders narrowly voted to separate the positions of chairman of the board and CEO, effectively removing CEO Lewis from his position as chairman, though he remained both the bank's president and CEO.
 One-third of shareholders voted to remove Lewis from the board altogether.

 Retirement

-On September 30, 2009, Lewis announced his retirement from Bank of America effective as of December 31, 2009.
-Lewis released the statement "The Merrill Lynch and Countrywide integrations are on track and returning value already.
+On September 30, 2009, Lewis announced his retirement effective as of December 31, 2009.
+Lewis released a statement saying "The Merrill Lynch and Countrywide integrations are on track and returning value already.
 Our board of directors and our senior management include more talent, and more diversity of talent, than at any time in this company's history.
 We are in position to begin to repay the federal government's TARP investments.
 For these reasons, I decided now is the time to begin to transition to the next generation of leadership at Bank of America."

-Analysts cited the Countrywide acquisition further exacerbated by the Merrill Lynch acquisition, large credit losses at the bank's core operations, and the investment banking industry where Lewis was a novice as reasons why Lewis stepped down.
+Analysts cited the Countrywide acquisition further exacerbated by the Merrill Lynch acquisition, large credit losses at the bank's core operations, and the investment banking industry where Lewis was a novice as reasons why he stepped down.

 Lewis' full pension benefits totaled $53 million.
 Critics of the financial sector's salary scale have cited this sum as indicative of poor oversight by the board of directors and as an example of inflated executive compensation.
-As Lewis' pension plan dated back more than seven years, Lewis was entitled to full benefits.
+As Lewis' pension plan had already vested, he was entitled to full benefits.
 Bank of America has since put a freeze on supplemental executive retirement plans, citing the need to better align executive compensation with investor returns.